Types of Lightning

 Sprites are electrical discharges that occur high above active thunderstorms.
 Sprites appear as vertical red columns extending up to 60 miles from the cloud top and have been found to occur in conjunction with and/or as a reaction to +CG lightning.
 Sprites are mostly red, faintly lit (thus only visible at night), and only last a few seconds, making them nearly invisible to the naked eye and difficult to photograph.
 Their shape has been described as resembling columns, carrots or jellyfish!

 Blue jets emerge from the top of the thundercloud, extending up in narrow cones fanning out and disappearing at heights of 25-35 miles.
 Blue jets last just a fraction of a second.

-Elves are rapidly expanding disk-shaped glowing regions that can be up to 300 miles in diameter.
-They last less than a thousandth of a second, and occur above areas of active CG lightning.
+Elves are rapidly expanding disk-shaped glowing regions up to 300 miles in diameter.
+They last less than a thousandth of a second and occur above areas of active CG lightning.
 Scientists believe elves result when an energetic electromagnetic pulse extends up into the ionosphere.

 Anvil Crawlers are tree-like, horizontally-moving IC lightning discharges which tend to appear along the underside of thunderstorm anvils.
-They can be seen by the human eye due to their slower speed (relative to other lightning!).
-This type of lightning (sometimes referred to as ‘rocket lightning’) often cover very large distances, resulting in spectacular sky-filling displays.
-Anvil crawlers are often very high-altitude events, and typically result in soft, rolling thunder due to their great distance from the observer.
-Anvil crawlers can either occur independently completely within the cloud, or in connection with a cloud-to-ground discharge.
+The human eye can see them due to their slower speed (relative to other lightning!).
+This type of lightning (sometimes referred to as ‘rocket lightning’) often covers large distances, resulting in spectacular sky-filling displays.
+Anvil crawlers are often very high-altitude events and typically result in soft, rolling thunder due to their great distance from the observer.
+Anvil crawlers can occur independently or entirely within the cloud or in connection with a cloud-to-ground discharge.

-Staccato lightning is a CG lightning strike which is a short-duration stroke that often appears as a single very bright flash with considerable branching.
+Staccato lightning is a CG lightning strike, a short-duration stroke that often appears as a single very bright flash with considerable branching.